Shivaganesh143/Random-quote-generator/README.md

-## this is a quote generator website
+## This is a quote generator website
 [Visit the website](https://shivaganesh143.github.io/Random-quote-generator)